Conservation of Momentum and Energy in the Lorenz-Abraham-Dirac Equation of Motion: Conservation of Momentum-Energy in the Causal Equations of Motion CME

 \section{Conservation of Momentum-Energy in the Causal Equations of Motion\lbl{CME}}

-The transition forces $f^i_a(t) = \sum_{n=1}^N f^i_{an}(t)$ ensure that the solution to the modified equation of motion in (\ref{2}) obeys causality while allowing the solution to remain free of pre-acceleration/deceleration.
+The transition forces $f^i_a(t) = \sum_{n=1}^N f^i_{an}(t)$ ensure that the solution to the modified equation of motion in (\ref{2}) obeys causality and remains free of pre-acceleration/deceleration.
 However, these transition forces can change the momentum and energy of the charged particle.
 In particular, consider the modified LA force and power equations of rectilinear motion obtained from (\ref{2}), namely